 Murabaha – also known as tawarruq

-- this is the solution typically employed for the purchase of commercial or buy to let property;
+- this is the solution typically employed for the purchase of commercial or buy-to-let property;

 - some might argue that although this arrangement complies with the letter of Sharia law, it falls short of its spirit.